How dosing works

 GLP-1 medications start at a low dose and step up about every 4 weeks.
 The labels build in this gradual increase for a stated reason: to lower the risk of stomach side effects like nausea, which are dose-related and tend to ease as the body adapts at each step.
 The starting dose is an initiation dose, below the maintenance range, so no one begins at the full dose.
 Each schedule below is the standard escalation from that medication's prescribing information.

-This page is a general reference, not medical advice.
+This page describes the manufacturers' label schedules, for education only.
 Your prescriber sets your dose.
-Do not start, change, or make up a dose based on what you see here.
+Do not start, change, skip, or make up a dose, or switch medications, based on what you see here.

 Tirzepatide (Zepbound)